 The TERO office is governed directly by the TERO Commission which is created to enforce Indian Preference established by Tribal Council, to establish and to enforce TERO Regulations, and to safeguard the jurisdiction of the Poarch Band of Creek Indians.
 The powers and duties of the TERO Commission are described in the Tribal Employment Rights Ordinance Section 33 and are provided below.
-Contact the TERO office at (251) 368-0606 or visit the TERO office to obtain a copy of the TERO Ordinance and any applicable forms that are listed.
+Contact the TERO office at (251) 368-9136, ext.
+2029, or visit the TERO office to obtain a copy of the TERO Ordinance and any applicable forms that are listed.

 The TERO Board consists of 5 Commissioners: Chairman, Vice-Chairman, Treasurer, Secretary, and Commissioner.

 The commission shall have the following powers and duties:

 TERO Office is currently located in Building 600 of the Tribal Complex